nusratcodes/nusratcodes/README.md

 * **🛠️ Building:** **Eventra**, a comprehensive and user-friendly Event Management App.
 * **🌱 Learning:** Diving deeper into **Jetpack Compose** for modern Android UI and **Firebase** for scalable backend infrastructure.
-* **💡 Passionate About:** Solving complex problems—from analyzing intricate circuit systems to architecting robust backends and pixel-perfect UI/UX designs.
+* **💡 Passionate About:** Solving complex problems to architecting robust backends and pixel-perfect UI/UX designs.

 ---